Jmendez44/python-twitch-bot/README.md

 # Python IRC twitch bot

-Foobar is a Python library for dealing with word pluralization.
+This is a Python library for dealing with word pluralization.

 ## License